HyperviewHQ/hvcli/README.md

 ## Command help

-Every command has a `--help` option to get further information.
+Every command has a `--help` option for more information.

 ### Examples